Getting Started With Docker

 docker ps -a //list out all the containers.

 Images are the way you save the state of your container.
 Images on docker are like a snapshot of VMs and yet again they are much more lightweight!

 To create an image you take one image and modify it to create a child image.
 This can be done either through a file (Dockerfile) that specifies a base image and required modifications or live by "running" an image, modifying it and committing it.

 To list out all the images use command,

 Docker images have intermediate layers that allows each layer to be cached, hence allowing reusability and speed up the docker build process.

-To access the container you can use docker exec command
+ssh into docker To access the container you can use docker exec command

 docker exec [option] $container_ID/$container_name [command]